Tembspapi/Project-2_Amazon-Netflix/README.md

 ![amazon_countries.png](Images/amazon_countries.png)

-Combining the two bar charts together shows that Netflix has 10x more releases that Netflix in comparison.
+Combining the two bar charts together shows that Netflix has 10x more releases than Netflix in comparison.

 ![countries.png](Images/countries.png)

 <!--